Composable Verification in the Circuit-Model via Magic-Blindness: Proofs for Blindness

 Without loss of generality, we can always decompose $\D$ in the $n+t$-qubit Pauli basis as $\D=\sum_{\E\in\Pauli_{n+t}}\alpha_\E \E\otimes \U_\E$ where $\E$ acts on the $n+t$-qubit system sent by the Client while $\U_\E$ acts on the rest of the system (meaning the working register, since the angle register has been traced out).
 This choice is convenient because it is on this $n+t$ qubit subsystem that the encryption and decryption occurs, and hence the Pauli Twirling lemma will apply.
 Indeed, the following simplification can now occur:

-where in lines \eqref{eq:twirl begin} to \eqref{eq:twirl end} we simply applied the Pauli Twirl Lemma \ref{lemma:Pauli Twirl}, and to obtain line \eqref{eq:encryption commute} we used the fact that Pauli operators commute up to an irrelevant global phase.
+where in Equations~\ref{eq:twirl begin} to~\ref{eq:twirl end} we simply applied the Pauli Twirl Lemma~\ref{lemma:Pauli Twirl}, and to obtain Equation~\ref{eq:encryption commute} we used the fact that Pauli operators commute up to an irrelevant global phase.
 Hence,

 Averaging over the all the computation branches yields the result stated in the initial lemma:

 \end{proof}